Prostitution in Asia: Indonesia

 Prostitution in Indonesia is legally considered a "crime against decency/morality", although it is widely practised, tolerated and even regulated in some areas.
 Some women are financially motivated to become prostitutes, while others may be forced by friends, relatives or strangers.
 Traditionally, they have met with customers in entertainment venues or special prostitution complexes, or lokalisasi.
 However, recently internet forums and Facebook have been used to facilitate prostitute-client relations.
-In recent years, child sex tourism has become an issue at the resort islands of Batam and Bali.
+In recent years, child sex tourism has become an issue at the resort islands of Batam, Bali, Bojonegoro and Tuban.

 Laos

 Prostitution in Laos is regarded as a criminal activity and can be subject to severe prosecution.
 It is much less common than in neighbouring Thailand.
 Soliciting for prostitution instead takes place mainly in the city's bars and clubs, although street prostitution also takes place.
 The visibility of prostitution in Laos belies the practice's illegality.
 Most prostitutes in Laos are from poor rural Laotian families and the country's ethnic minorities.
 In addition to these, there are many prostitutes in Laos from China and Vietnam, while some Laotian women go to Thailand to work as sex workers.